cteicher-m/loanBiases/README.md

 APCOMP 221 Final Project<br/>
 Caroline Teicher and Matt Leifer

-### This repository contains two notebooks, pre-processing, and processing, which contains a documented analysis of the HMDA housing market data.
-All detailed processes and results is included in the notebooks.
+#### This repository contains two notebooks, pre-processing, and processing, which contain documented analyses of the HMDA housing market data.
+All detailed processes and results are included in the two notebooks.
 Below is a summary of each project phase.

 # Is the US mortgage market racially biased?